Cakes Overseas Blog

 So what will the cake actually taste like after 100 years?
 While a few months — or even a couple of years — is a standard to enhance the flavors in a fruit cake, 100 might be pushing the envelope.
 But there’s only one way to find out.
 Would you eat it?

-Holiday Fruitcake with cranberries and powdered sugar.
+Real Fruitcake with cranberries and powdered sugar.
 Surrounded by cinnamon sticks, a glass of tea, Christmas decorations and ornament.

 How to make your own real Fruitcake!